adhdtech/DRP/README.md

 ## Overview
 In legacy applications, resource dependencies are often statically defined.
 When a new service component is introduced, DNS, load balancer entries, firewall rules, monitoring, etc must be provisioned.
-DRP can reduce complexity by providing a mechanism for allowing service providers to self-register and dynamically routing resource requests.
+DRP can reduce complexity by providing a mechanism which allows services to self-register and dynamically routes resource requests.

+Mesh solutions such as Istio are very powerful, but tend to have a steep learning curve and can be tricky to set up.
+DRP can be thought of as a way to create a "beginner's" mesh.
+With the provided samples, anyone with some Node.js experience should be able to set up a mesh and create a service in a relatively short amount of time.

 ## Goals
 * Reduce barriers between resources and consumers